tutla53/camera-monitor-robot/README.md

 ```

 ## Hardware Components
+This is the main component of this project:

 |Component               | Description |
 |------------------------|-------------|
 |Raspberry Pi Pico RP2040| I use this because embassy-rs have many examples for Pico and also Pico W |